H-Indiana-Holdsworth/kickball/plan.md

 ### PlayerDetail - Renders details about each player

-- [ ] uses .map to render details for a single player such as name and position
+- [x] renders details for a single player such as name and position

 ## Services